 With schools and many businesses closed, many of you who have not needed the Pirate Pantry services will need assistance more than ever.
 Porterville College continues to work with Community Food Bank to create a network of support for our students in emergency.
 Porterville College will be providing no-contact, drive-thru Mobile Pirate Pantry for Porterville College Students.
-One bag of groceries will be given to each student.
-Students must present a current Porterville College Student ID Card or Canvas login showing courses with a matching picture ID to receive a bag of groceries.
+One bag of Groceries will be given to each student.
+Students must present a current Porterville College Student ID Card or canvas login showing courses with matching picture ID to receive a bag of groceries.
 Please have the verification items ready when you pull up to receive your bag of groceries.
-The drive thru will be available every Thursday at 10am to 11pm and will be first come first served, beginning April 2, 2020.
+The Drive Thru will be available every Thursday at 10am to 11pm and will be first come first served, beginning April 2, 2020.
 The drive-thru will take place in the parking lot located in front of the AC building.
-There will be clear signage upon entry, and we ask that all participants practice social distancing.
-There will be marked locations that you should adhere to while you wait your turn.
-We are facing unknown and unpredictable needs in the coming months, and your college is working to assist in meeting those needs.
+There will be clear signage upon entry and we ask that all participants practice social distancing.
+There will be marked locations that you should adhere to, while you wait your turn.
+We are facing unknown and unpredictable needs in the coming months and your college is working to assist in meeting those needs.

 Stay Safe and Healthy,

 Porterville, CA 93257